 The process will vary from business to business, especially as you work your way down the line, but operations, strategy and analysis are the three key starting or focal points.

-Salespeople shouldn’t just be great sellers, but need to be great at selling your product, and become someone customers want to work with.
+Salespeople shouldn’t just become great sellers, but need to be great at selling your product, and become a representative of your organisation that customers want to work with.